Information Quality Guidelines

 - Revisions to the regional accounts and the reliability of selected estimates are described in various articles in the Survey of Current Business.
-These articles can be found under the “Comprehensive revision and analytical Survey articles” at www.bea.gov/regional/articles.cfm
+These articles can be found by clicking the appropriate link on this page of BEA’s Web site: www.bea.gov/regional/quick.cfm.

 - Revisions to the industry accounts are described in various articles in the Survey of Current Business.
 These articles can be found at www.bea.gov/industry/index.htm

 - Revisions to the international accounts are described in various articles in the Survey of Current Business.
 These articles can be found at www.bea.gov/international/ai1.htm